h7b/h7b-dendron/notes/notes.daily.2022-09-19.invest-vn.md

 ## Methodology

-- compare the performance of each financial instrument with respect to their fee
+- compare the performance of each financial instrument
-    - the performance is defined by the return ratio of NAV/fund certificate
+    - the performance is defined by the return ratio of NAV/fund certificate with respect to their fee
 - compare the fund's fundamental stats (e.g. P/E, P/B, ROE, ...) vs their benchmark
 - establish the correlation between these financial instrument based on the holdings in their portfolio.
 This correlation matrix is expected to match the benchmark index of each financial instrument.

-### List of financial fund
+### List of investment vehicles

 Here is the list of financial options issued in Vietnam, in which that I have interest.
 - ETF